SamAkinbile/Emarket/README.md

 - As a store owner, I can add products through an easy-to-use interface so that I can manage the store's contents.
 - As a site user, you can complete the form of contact and we will be in touch.
 - As a site user, you can also submit a form of evaluation.
+- As a site owner, I created a page 404 - for page yet to be found.

 ## Data Schema and Relationships